Elwood-P/Kimba-Astro/src/pages/posts/From Code to Carbon Footprint.md

 We’ve focused on optimising for data efficiency, but it’s equally important to choose a web hosting service that has minimal impact on the environment.
 Fortunately, more and more green hosting companies are emerging, offering data centres that run on renewable energy.
 [The Green Web Foundation](https://www.thegreenwebfoundation.org/directory/) provides a helpful directory to locate hosting providers that have provided evidence of their green claims.

 It is crucial to be discerning when assessing a company’s green claims, particularly when they use terms such as “[100% renewable energy](https://www.forbes.com/sites/joshuarhodes/2018/08/21/what-does-100-renewable-energy-really-mean/?sh=2dbe3fa51ac8)” as these claims can be nuanced.
 Other factors to consider include whether the hosting company owns the renewable energy sources, purchases them, or uses credits for carbon offsetting.
-Additionally, it’s worth exploring the company’s efforts to reduce energy consumption through efficiency measures and investments in renewable energy infrastructure.
+It’s also worth exploring the company’s efforts to reduce energy consumption through efficiency measures and investments in renewable energy infrastructure.

 ## Summary